-For example, if a bathroom has a separate shower area (with a door), it’s never a bad idea to set up an additional fan.
-This ensures the enclosed space is properly taken care of.
+For example, if a bathroom has a separate toilet area (with a door), it’s never a bad idea to set up an additional fan.
+This ensures that the enclosed space is properly taken care of.
 Otherwise, air in that part of the bathroom will go untouched leading to unwanted odors and mold.

 When measuring for a secondary space, it’s best to use the same calculation as before.

 However, most secondary spaces such as enclosed toilet areas require nothing more than a simple 50 CFM bathroom exhaust fan.

 Remember, the primary exhaust fan is already regulating the rest of the bathroom.

 If you don’t want to install a secondary fan, it’s highly recommended to leave the toilet door at least partially open throughout the day.
 This allows the primary bathroom exhaust fan an opportunity to do its job.
 While it won’t be as effective as a secondary fan, there’s still a chance to see satisfactory changes in air quality.

 Proper bathroom fan sizing is an important decision and comes with several requirements.
 This is why it’s smart to take the measurements as early as possible before spending hard-earned money on a brand-new fan.